Current Time in Neu-Ulm, Germany

 What currency does Neu-Ulm use?

-Neu-Ulm, Germany uses the EUR currency.
-This is the standard currency for daily spending, hotel bookings, train tickets, and most business transactions in the city.
+Neu-Ulm, Germany uses the euro (EUR).
+That is the standard currency for shopping, hotel stays, rail tickets, and business expenses in the city, and it also makes pricing straightforward for travelers moving through southern Germany.